Use of University Facilities

 - The non-university entity shall provide a certificate of insurance evidencing its provision of adequate insurance of the event in question.
 Such insurance shall list the university as an additional insured and provide a waiver of subrogation in favor of the university.

 - If any alcohol is served at the event in question, the non-university entity shall be solely responsible for procuring any and all necessary licenses (including without limitation licenses from the Texas Alcohol Beverage Commission) relating to such alcohol service and Liquor Liability Insurance in accordance with the second condition under conditions of use above.
 All users must follow any and all university regulations relating to alcohol service (including without limitation those set forth in HOOP Policy 9 Alcoholic Beverages).
-The University of Texas at Houston Police Department personnel must be engaged for and in attendance at any events in which alcohol is served, and the non-university entity must compensate the university for wages and expenses for such personnel.
+The University of Texas Police - Houston personnel must be engaged for and in attendance at any events in which alcohol is served, and the non-university entity must compensate the university for wages and expenses for such personnel.